GK-RSelga/LEARNINGPYTHON/README.md

 # Student Records and Data Management system

-This project is created and developed using python code functions in order to managed the records of the students.
-It serves to create and store students information (name of the students, number of students, grades for each subject, average score and unique subjects).
-It will helps the user to display and maintain student records.
+This project was created and developed using python code functions in order to manage the records of the students.
+It serves to create and store student information (name of the students, number of students, grades for each subject, average score, and unique subjects).
+It will help and assist the user in displaying and maintaining student records.

 ## Acknowledgements